guacsec/guac-docs/patch-cli.md

 purl (package URL) and see what else is affected by this package being vulnerable-- meaning we are querying for the package's dependents.
-This tutorial assumes you know which package has some sort of vulnerability or malware effecting it, or which package is your concern.
+This tutorial assumes you know which package has some sort of vulnerability or malware affecting it, or which package is your concern.

 We will get back a patch plan which includes a visual representation of the blast radius, meaning a link to view the subgraph of dependent packages in the